artem-dementiev/case-aware-spellcheck-enhancer/README.md

 > **Notes**:
 > - **Create a backup of your system spellcheck dictionary**
+> - **Changing the system spell check dictionary may affect the operation of other applications**
 > - Using the plugin does not guarantee the removal of red spellcheck underlines for all CamelCase or PascalCase words, even if they are added to the system dictionary.
 Obsidian may still underline some of them for unclear reasons.
 ---